 Who are the 3 Amigos?

-I get this all the time, but actually we have about 26 Amigos and Amigas now and we are one big family, as corny as that sounds and we are expecting number 27 soon.
-It just keeps growing and growing, as agents from other competitors, close their doors and join our team.
-As they say, “If you can’t beat em, join em.”
-But we have to go back about 15 or 20 years to tell the whole story.
+I get this all the time, but actually we have about 18 Amigos and Amigas now and we are one big family, as corny as that sounds and we are expecting number 19 soon.
+It just keeps growing and growing, as agents from other competitors close their doors and join our team.
+As they say, “If you can’t beat ’em, join ’em.”
+But we have to go back about more than 20 years to tell the whole story.

 Around that same time, Chris Simmons and his wife Bonnie moved to Tamarindo with their daughters from Vancouver Canada.
-They started building houses and opened one of the first RE/MAX franchises in Costa Rica, Ocean Surf.
+They started building houses and opened one of the first North American Real Estate franchises in Costa Rica, Ocean Surf.
 Tamarindo was one of the first markets to get “hot” as they had a small commuter airport, so you could fly relatively easily from San Jose on a puddle jumper, land on a dirt strip, and start your vacation at the beach.

 But as time went on, the growth of the Papagayo and the potential in this area, became more obvious.
 There was talk of a big resort being built (which is now the Four Seasons hotel) and rumors of the airport in Liberia finally opening to commercial flights, 20 years after Oliver North built it.
 Oh yeah, that part is true.
 The runway was built in the early 80s by the CIA when we “weren’t” running guns to the Nicaraguans during the Contra / Sandinista war.
 So in 2002 Chris came up to Playa Hermosa and met Les and Cheryl.
 He had brought a couple clients up who purchased lots from the sales office.
 Monte Paraiso was finished now and mostly sold out and the 3 Amigos were ready for their next adventure.